 These are very uncertain times for most of us, whether it’s health, wealth or both, it is reasonable to feel fearful.
 The thing is, we will emerge from this pandemic, what is happening now will pass, and life may well be different after.
-The decisions you make now, right now, about your business, about your behaviour and about how you show up for your community will impact how your future looks – and while it’s really tempting to launch in and start ‘pivoting’ or changing your business, especially if your income has disappeared, remember this, you have to live in the future you create.
+The decisions you make now, right now, about your business or your work, about your behaviour and about how you show up for your community will impact how your future looks – and while it’s really tempting to launch in and start ‘pivoting’ or changing your for the sake of it if thinks aren’t right, remember this, you have to live in the future you create.

-So before you react from a place of fear, think about the future you hope for, the business you want, the life you want and look at how you might start to craft that.
+So before you react from a place of fear, think about the future you hope for, the leader you want to be, the life you want and look at how you might start to craft that.
 If you don’t know, and it’s ok not to know – these are exceptional times, sit with it.
 Wait.
 You may well have more than a bit of time on your hands.
 Make sure you are informed about any financial support you may be eligible for, make sure you have looked at your expenditure and culled where necessary – that is good business housekeeping.

 Then, when you start to craft the future you actually want, remember two things – hope helps you to have the right neurochemicals for expansive thinking and creation; and when you hope for something, you need to also believe it is possible in order to get the neurochemical hit.